Skip to main content

 }

-If the user is on the kyc_verification onboarding step when their KYC is approved, onboarding automatically advances to the next step.
-Re-fetch onboarding state to see the updated step:
+If the user is on the kyc_verification onboarding step when the webhook delivers an approved review, onboarding automatically advances to the next step.
+Re-fetch onboarding state after webhook delivery (or on the user’s next session):

 Hybrid Mode